What causes a lateral pelvic tilt and how do you fix it?

 The traditional thinking of a lateral pelvic tilt is that there is one or two muscles that can be identified as being tight, and that the tilt is a result of these tight muscles pulling the pelvis in one direction or another.

-For a long time I thought this, too.
+For a long time I believed this, too.

 After all, this is the paradigm through which much of physical therapy operates: stretch tight muscles and strengthen weak ones.